Community Spaces made by and for everyone

 The Warm Welcome Campaign is beginning a new chapter.
 What started as a crisis response to keep people warm through the winter has blossomed into a movement to reconnect individuals and communities across the country all year round.
 The Warm Welcome Campaign and local spaces have created what former Prime Minister, Gordon Brown calls a ‘Chain of Hope.’
 Warm Welcome Spaces are places full of human warmth, belonging, connection and hope.
 Thousands of lives are being touched by Warm Welcome Spaces - they are the heartbeat of local communities, buzzing with life and bringing people together.

-Last winter, Warm Welcome Spaces hosted two million visits across 4,000 spaces.
-On average, Warm Welcome Spaces hosted over 120,000 visitors every week.
+Last winter, Warm Welcome Spaces hosted 3.5 million visits across more than 6,300 spaces.
+There were more than 63,800 visits to the Warm Welcome map.

 The Warm Welcome Campaign is delivered in collaboration with the network of Warm Welcome Spaces and a coalition of local, regional, and national partners representing the worlds of charity, faith, business, government, and philanthropy.